 So why are so many on the left working for divestment of the one real democracy in the Middle East (not counting whatever Iraq is at this point) and not divestment, for example, in Saudi Arabia which allows slavery, and apartheid against non-Muslims, with signs indicating that Muslims must go to certain areas and non-Muslims to others.
 And who is working on divestment of China, which has occupied Tibet for half a century and is a gigantic totalitarian repressive regime?

-Anti-Zionist (and anti-Semitic) (and once very creative a few years ago) Adbusters magazine (see The Dream of the Philosopher’s Assassin) printed a photo of Yassar Arafat with the single word caption, “Sincerity.”
+Anti-Zionist (and anti-Semitic) (and once very creative) Adbusters magazine (see The Dream of the Philosopher’s Assassin) printed a photo of Yassar Arafat with the single word caption, “Sincerity.”
 The anti-Zionists don’t seem to acknowledge that Arafat (who was born in Egypt) was a totally corrupt trickster who stole billions from his own people and was constantly obstructing the peace process.
 Barak, in Oslo, offered Arafat 95% of what he wanted, and Arafat himself, on Israeli TV, later admitted that it was a mistake to refuse the offer.
-Sure, some of the Israeli leaders are pretty bad too, but Arafat, who was given the Noble Peace Prize, was outrageously corrupt, and a thief and self-serving manipulator of his own people.
-And yet some on the left related to him as if he were a cross between Ghandi, Mother Theresa and Che Guvera.
+Sure, some of the Israeli leaders are pretty bad too, but Arafat, who was given the Noble Peace Prize, was outrageously corrupt and a thief and self-serving manipulator of his own people.
+And yet some on the left related to him as if he were a cross between Ghandi, Mother Theresa, and Che Guevara.

 By Michael Medved: